Harness engineering

 Skills are forkable and your own

-Section titled “Skills are forkable and your own”Skills are meant to be amended by you or your agent to tailor to your project, machine, and taste.
+Section titled “Skills are forkable and your own”Skills are meant to be amended by you or your agent, so they fit your project, machine, and taste.

 - Many harnesses have skills for creating new skills or updating/forking existing ones.